TrivCodez/chatgpt-prompts/readme.md

 However we also accept Contributions, once you have contributed you will be shown in the Contributions list!
 ## Feedback

-If you have any feedback, please reach out by creating a issue by [clicking here](https://github.com/TrivCodez/chatgpt-prompts/issues/new)
+If you have any feedback, please reach out by creating a issue by [clicking here](https://github.com/TrivCodez/chatgpt-prompts/issues/new).
+Please `⭐️` this repo as well because it helps this repo be recognized by other users!
 ## Prompt List

 #### Developer Prompts: